jwwthu/how-to-research/README.md

 #### [INFORMS Journal on Data Science (IJDS) Editorial #1: What Is an IJDS Paper?](https://pubsonline.informs.org/doi/10.1287/ijds.2020.003)
 > An IJDS paper will have four ingredients, data + methodology + decisions + implications, but the key is the synthesis of the ingredients, anchored to methodology.
 Here is one potential approach for such synthesis that will be familiar to many in our community:
 >> Fired by a managerial/industrial decision-making motivation and potential/actual impact, the paper introduces aninnovative data sciencemethodology (model/algorithm/ approach), applies it to data (real-world and/or simulated) to illustrate its usefulness and behavior, and considers practical (e.g., computation, implementation) and ethical (e.g., societal, environmental) implications.

+#### IEEE Author Biography Guide
+> Each author may include a photo and biography in their article, although photos and biographies are often omitted from conference-related articles.
+Follow these tips for writing your biography.
+>> + If you are an IEEE member, list your status and the corresponding year in parentheses immediately after your name; for example, (M'01-SM'05-F'15) denotes that you became an IEEE Member (M) in 2001, a Senior Member (SM) in 2005, and a Fellow (F) in 2015.
+>> + The first paragraph may contain your place and/or date of birth, followed by your educational background.
+Degrees should be listed with the type of degree in what field, which institutions, city, state, and country, and the year the degree was earned.
+Your major field of study should be in the lower-case.
+>> + The second paragraph lists military and work experience, with job titles capitalized.
+Include a location for your current job.
+List no more than three published books or articles.
+Include a list of current and previous research interests.
+In the second paragraph, use the appropriate pronoun and not your last name.
+>> + The third paragraph begins with your title and last name (e.g., Dr. Smith, Prof. Chen) and lists any memberships in professional societies other than IEEE.
+List any awards and work for IEEE committees and publications.
+>> + If you choose to include a photo, it should be a professional, high-quality headshot.
+Note that while photos are optional, if they are included, they will be published.
+>> + Remember, biographies and photos cannot be edited or removed after article publication.